 There are ways you can tell when a body positive overweight woman is promoting obesity, even when she’s rather cryptic about it.

-There’s one particular “self-love” advocate who literally encourages her thousands of followers to eat junk food and never mind if they gain body fat.
+There’s one particular “self-love” advocate who literally encourages her 200k+ followers to eat junk food and never mind if they gain body fat — even during a pandemic.

 A body positive crusader encourages poor eating habits and wants you to believe that the risk of disease is the same whether you restrict sugary foods or not, whether you have excess fat around your vital organs or not.